Airbus A320 family: Flight deck

 The A320 flight deck features a full glass cockpit, rather than the hybrid versions found in previous airliners.
 It is also equipped with an Electronic Flight Instrument System (EFIS) with side-stick controllers.
 The A320 has an Electronic Centralised Aircraft Monitor (ECAM) to give the flight crew information about all of the systems on the aircraft.
-The only analog instruments were the radio-magnetic indicator and brake pressure indicator.
+The only analogue instruments were the radio-magnetic indicator and brake pressure indicator.

-Since 2003, the A320 has featured liquid crystal display (LCD) units on the flight deck instead of the original cathode ray tube (CRT) displays.
-These include both main displays and the backup artificial horizon, which also previously had an analog display.
+Since 2003, the A320 has featured liquid crystal display (LCD) units on the flight deck instead of the original cathode-ray tube (CRT) displays.
+These include both main displays and the backup artificial horizon, which also previously had an analogue display.

 Airbus offers an avionics upgrade for older A320 aircraft, the In-Service Enhancement Package, to keep them updated.
-Digital head-up displays are available.
+Digital head-up displays are also available.

 The A320 retained the dark cockpit (where an indicator is off when its system is running; useful for drawing attention to dysfunctions when an indicator is lit) from the A310, the first widebody designed to be operated without a flight engineer and influenced by Bernard Ziegler, first Airbus CEO Henri Ziegler's son.